 - Contracture.
 Contracture is the shortening of muscle tissue due to severe tightening of the muscle (spasticity).
 Contracture can inhibit bone growth, cause bones to bend, and result in joint deformities, dislocation or partial dislocation.

-- Depression.
+- Mental health conditions.
+People with cerebral palsy may have mental health (psychiatric) conditions, such as depression.
 Social isolation and the challenges of coping with disabilities can contribute to depression.

 - Osteoarthritis.
 Pressure on joints or abnormal alignment of joints from muscle spasticity may result in the early development of painful degenerative bone disease (osteoarthritis).